Sir Charles Malet, 1st Baronet

-He also had three children through his Indian mistress Amber Kaur, a princess from Punjab.
-In 1798 He left Bibi Amber Kaur in Pune and her three children later moved to England.
+He also had three children through his mistress Jahanara Khan, a princess from Rawalpindi.
+In 1798 He left Bibi Jahanara Khan in Pune and her three children later moved to England after being baptized as Christians.
 Portraits of the family were painted by James Wales.

 Malet lived in Wilbury House, a country house in Wiltshire designed by William Benson.
 Upon his death the baronetcy passed to his son Alexander.